-Rayo Vallecano v Barcelona
+Barcelona stunned by Rayo Vallecano

-First Half ends, Rayo Vallecano 1, Barcelona 0.
+Match ends, Rayo Vallecano 1, Barcelona 0.

+Memphis Depay missed a penalty as Barcelona lost at Rayo Vallecano to increase the pressure on Ronald Koeman.

+Barca, defeated 2-1 at home to Real Madrid on Sunday, are ninth in La Liga.

 Line-ups